 Clicking "Save" will upload (or save) the video.

-This option is generally recommended for advanced users only since the playback of the original video file might fail.
-Enabling this option while uploading will inhibit encoding, decreasing the time required for the video to be available, but also prevent a thumbnail for the video from being created.
+This option is generally recommended for advanced users only since the original video file's playback might fail.
+Enabling this option while uploading will inhibit encoding, decreasing the time required for the video to be available and preventing a thumbnail for the video from being created.

 Advanced Options for Videos (all types)